 Life after drug addiction rehab will require a period of transition.

-In our recovery program we have to learn through the Serenity Prayer to accept things we cannot change, have courage to change the things we can, and have the wisdom to know the difference.
+In our recovery program, we have to learn through the Serenity Prayer to accept things we cannot change, have the courage to change the things we can, and have the wisdom to know the difference.

 With treatment, the person in recovery and their loved ones will have gained a new way to cope with things beyond their control.

 Life after drug addiction rehab is a time for healing not only the person struggling with addiction but also their family.
 Just as the person in recovery is addicted to a substance, so can the family members become addicted to managing their loved one: monitoring them, trying to tell when they are lying, etc. Take advantage of any family programs offered by the treatment facility.

 Life after drug addiction rehab can be tumultuous.

 Repairing relationships damaged by addiction is hard work.
 There will certainly be ups and downs.
 The important thing to realize is that you are not alone.
 Addiction affects millions of people, and addiction counselors, family therapists, and 12-step programs are all available to help people navigate relationships in recovery.
 Life after drug addiction rehab can be a beautiful thing if you’re willing to put in the work to continue healing.